ENDERZOMBI102/The-end3rbot/ccdocs.md

   }
 }
 ```
-this will replace a {} in the send action with the text contained in the file pointed by the given URL
+this will replace a {url} in the send action with the text contained in the file pointed by the given URL

 urljson
 -